kwameopareasiedu/react-simple-widgets/src/widgets/date-field/date-field-usage.md

 # DateField

-This widget is a date picker input form widget.
-Since it is intrinsically a DatePicker widget, it accepts all attributes of an `<DatePicker/>` tag.
+This widget is a date picker form widget.
+DateField is intrinsically a `<DatePicker/>` widget and accepts all its attributes.

 ## Usage